 Fast Track Diploma Requirements

-If you gained a degree—particularly a Bachelor of Science—within the last five years and would like accelerated access by directly entering the second year of the RT Diploma, the fast-track option is for you.
+If you have gained a Bachelor of Science degree and would like accelerated access by directly entering the second year of the RT Diploma, the fast-track option may be for you.

 Fast-track admission requirements are ranked and selected for acceptance according to the following:

 - The number of successfully completed science courses.

 - The correlation between your first-year diploma courses and your undergraduate degree courses (anatomy and physiology, statistics, physics, English, etc.).